Xunnamius/next-test-api-route-handler/README.md

 [NextApiResponse][2] objects as its two parameters.

 > As of version `2.3.0`, errors thrown in the `handler` function, while reported
-> via `console.error`, **will not cause the promise returned by NTARH to reject
+> via `console.error`, **will not cause the promise returned by `testApiHandler`
-> or throw**.
-Instead, the response returned by `fetch()` in your `test`
+> to reject or throw**.
+Instead, the response returned by `fetch()` in your
-> function will have a status of `500`.
-This is more congruous with how Next.js
+> `test` function will have a status of `500`.
+This is more congruous with how
-> handles exceptions in production.
-Prior to `2.3.0`, NTARH's behavior on
+> Next.js handles exceptions in production.
+Prior to `2.3.0`, NTARH's behavior
-> unhandled exceptions and promise rejections in handlers was inconsistent.
+> on unhandled exceptions and promise rejections in handlers was inconsistent.
 >
-> Always check that the status of your fetch response is what you're expecting:
+> Always check that the status of your response is what you're expecting:
 >
 > ```TypeScript
 > const res = await fetch();